OblivionSword/bullet-hell-2d-test/README.md

 # bullet-hell-2d-test
-a test for a bullet hell generator in 2d
+a test for a bullet hell generator in 2d using particle system